samqchau/fetch-frontend-exercise/README.md

 ## Overview

 This application was built using React, Tailwind CSS, and TypeScript.
-A few unit tests were written with React Testing Library with Jest as the test runner, and Cypress.io was used to perform a encompassing integration test.
+A few unit tests were written with React Testing Library with Jest as the test runner, and Cypress.io was used to perform a single integration test.
 The application was deployed on Vercel. [https://fetch-frontend-exercise.vercel.app/](https://fetch-frontend-exercise.vercel.app/)

 ## Prerequisites